 The location of Cincsor guesthouse:

 Cincsor is a Transylvanian village that borders, so to say, the north side of the Carpathians.
 We can therefore easily leave fascinated by the mountain ranges sleeping in front of us.
 As part of the Brasov department, but fairly close to that of Sibiu will offer two paths from Bucharest.
 The first, which is the best choice if you leave extremely early, is to go through the Prahova Valley.
 The second choice, which adds more distance, nevertheless offers no surprises concerning heavy traffic.
-This is the one we took, 5 hours of beautiful roads through the Valley of Olt.
+This is the one I took, 5 hours of beautiful roads through the Valley of Olt.

 The region is mixed between farmland and forests, between hills and plateaus.
 This is the region of fortified churches and Cincsor probably has the most beautiful.
-You can, if you wish, make a hunt for churches, that’s what we did a moment ago that, through Cincu and Dealu Frumos to Biertan.
+You can, if you wish, make a hunt for churches, that’s what I did a moment ago that, through Cincu and Dealu Frumos to Biertan.